Biswa5812/Speech-Recogniser/README.md

  - IBM Speech to Text
  - Snowboy Hotword Detection (works offline)

+> This particular application requires stable internet connection, as it uses Google Speech Recognition for its transcription.

  **NOTE:** The user must use his/her earphone or microphones for giving input to the application, as the speech will be detected through microphones.

  > Download the first built and get started **[Click Here]**